 “Your grandmother’s piano recitals are among my most favorite musical works,” Dr. Karcz said through gritted teeth, “If there was foul play of some kind, I certainly hope the truth will eventually come out.

-“Now,” the professor continued, “please tell us why such a high level foreign policy department requested your attendance at Kevin’s preliminary thesis review.”
+“Now,” the professor continued after another a moment of stunned silence, “please tell us why such a high-level of foreign policy department requested your attendance at Kevin’s preliminary thesis review.”

 “Okay.”
 Leona responded, “Here it is, in a nutshell.
 The department has become concerned about the future stability of the United States of Earth.
-Kevin’s work compares problems we see today in the United States of Earth and the collapse of the old United States of America, along with its nemesis, the Soviet Union.
+Kevin’s work compares problems we see today in the United States of Earth and the collapse of the old United States of America, a few short decades after its nemesis, the Soviet Union.

 “As you can well imagine, we wish to be as prepared as possible for such a large event as a bordering nation’s collapse.
 The department wants Kevin to work for us while he finishes his thesis.
 If he accepts, I am to be his primary contact and liaison for information flows within the department of foreign relations.”

 Kevin was ecstatic.
 “Are you saying I’m going to be paid to finish my thesis and you are going to help me write it?”

 Leona laughed with him; “Yes and no but not exactly,” she answered.